 It’s good practice to use keywords to optimise your URLs.
 This signals to search engines what the page is about.
 However, be cautious about using too many keywords – this is called stuffing, and it could see you penalised.

-7. Get to grips with keywords
+7. Getting to grips with Keywords

 If you want to optimise your copy, whether it’s on a course page or in a blog post, you need keywords.
 They’re the words and phrases that users type into search engines to find your pages.